ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 Your robot has to perform a **qualified navigation run**, similarly to the definition in [qualified navigation run](../Week07-08/M3_marking.md#evaluation), fully autonomously in order to get marks for this sub-task.
 The definition of a **qualified navigation run** currently links to the one in  M3, however these will be updated based on the final demo task.

 #### 3. Task Levels
-The task is separated into three task levels, these levels are:
+The final demo is separated into three levels, these levels are:
-- Level 1: Manual Mapping and Fully-Autonomous Navigation
+- Level 1: Manual Mapping and Fully-Autonomous Navigation as separate tasks
 	- The robot can be teleoperated for the Mapping task
 	- The robot must navigate around the arena autonomously
 	- You must navigate to targets on the shopping list in the specified order
-- Level 2: Manual Mapping and Fully-Autonomous Navigation with Swapped Objects
+- Level 2: Manual Mapping and Fully-Autonomous Navigation with Displaced Objects as separate tasks
 	- The robot can be teleoperated for the Mapping task
 	- The robot must navigate around the arena autonomously
 	- After mapping occurs, target and/or obstacles objects will change locations
+    - For location changes the following can occur:
+      - Shifting object locations
+      - Swapping locations of different objects (only fruits/veg) in the environment
-    - You must navigate to targets on the shopping list in the specified order
+	- You may navigate to objects in any order
 - Level 3: Fully-Autonomous Mapping and Navigation
-	- The robot performs simultaneous mapping and navigation around the arena autonomously
+	- The robot performs simultaneous mapping and navigation around the arena autonomously as a single task
 	- You may navigate to objects in any order
 	- You are still provided a shopping list, but you do not need to navigate to the targets in the same order as the list.
 Due to the removal of shopping list order, you must clearly indicate if the robot is stopping for an object by printing the label of the specified object to terminal and notifying the TA of the robot's intention to stop at the specific target.

-Mapping and Navigation are treated as 2 separate tasks for levels 1 and 2, whereas for level 3, mapping and navigation are considered a single combined task.
+For Levels 1 and 2, mapping and Navigation are treated as 2 separate tasks and you can attempt mapping and navigation runs in any order given a mapping run comes first.
+For level 3, mapping and navigation are considered a single combined task.
+An example order for the final demo could be to manually map once, attempt navigation twice, map again and then attempt simultaneous mapping and navigation (level 3) for a total of 5 runs (2 manual mapping runs, 2 autonomous navigation runs and 1 simultaneous mapping and navigation run).
+Inbetween any run, the arena will be reset (or rearranged in the case of swapping from level 2 navigation to any other task) for the current task.

 ### General Rules
 C2 will not be marked and carries no penalties or scores.
 However, the following rules are what will currently apply to the final demo and we recommend you practice attempts following them.
 The rules and values may change slightly or be confirmed as the final demo is finalised and any changes from these rules will be announced, so please be aware of them as is: